paul-grozav/codership-containers/mysql-galera/image/README.md

 ```
 docker run -d --network <some-network> --name node2 -e WSREP_JOIN=node1,node2,node3 ... <image tag>
 ```
-where `node0,node1,node2` is a comma-separaed list of running containers' names.
+where `node0,node1,node2` is a comma-separated list of running containers' names.
+It should contain at least one node from primary configuration, but does not need to list all.

 If container stops (server crashes or deliberate stop) **DO NOT** restart the container!
 Delete stopped container and create a new one to join the remaining nodes.